sunfishcode/mustang/test-crates/libc-replacement/README.md

 ```

 tells cargo to use c-scape in place of libc.
 In a non-mustang configuration,
-it doesn't replace the malloc or pthread functions, but it replaces everything
+it doesn't replace the malloc, pthread, or getauxval functions, but it replaces
-it can, such as the `getpid` function in the example.
+everything it can, such as the `getpid` function in the example.